 In addition, allow shoppers to easily spot the “worst case scenario” — and determine whether it’s relevant or important to them.
 Our friends at Athleta do this in a couple different ways.
 First, shoppers can filter reviews by a specific star rating.
 Shoppers can also sort reviews by the lowest rating.

 Finally, consider displaying the most helpful positive review alongside the most helpful negative review.
-Again, this is a great way to help shoppers easily identify the worst case scenario.
-And this helps them find the products that best fit their needs.
+Again, this is a great way to help shoppers easily identify the worst case scenario – and find the products that best fit their needs.
 Plus, as we mentioned earlier, there’s actually a 120.6% conversion lift among shoppers who expand the negative review in a “compare and contrast” display like this one from our friends at Ulta.

 2. Respond to Negative Reviews

 When you get a negative review, don’t just cross your fingers and hope it’ll quickly get covered up by positive reviews.
 Instead, face the review head-on by responding to it.

 When you respond to a negative review, you have the opportunity to turn a bad situation around and salvage a relationship with your customer.
 If you’re able to fix the issue, the shopper is likely to buy from you again.
 What’s more, your response will show future shoppers that you value your customers and are committed to helping them resolve their issues.
 And that’ll give these new customers the confidence they need to make a purchase.

 Remember: when it comes to responding to negative reviews, time is of the essence.
 If a customer is left hanging, they’ll only get more upset.

 In addition, avoid using a generic, canned response — and don’t get defensive.
 Instead, personalize your response by using the shopper’s name and address the specific issues raised in the negative review.

 Finally, take things offline when needed.
 Sometimes you’ll need more details from the shopper in order to resolve their issue.